boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

    New keys can be defined as per the procedure defined in {{key-reg}}.

-   {{ex-1}} shows an example of a published resolver information record:
+   {{ex-1}} shows an example of a published resolver information record.

 ~~~~
 resolver.example.net.
 7200 IN RESINFO qnamemin exterr=15,16,17